 If you have signs or symptoms that worry you, make an appointment with your family doctor or a general practitioner.
 If you're diagnosed with primary biliary cirrhosis, you may be referred to a doctor who specializes in disorders of the digestive system (gastroenterologist) or a doctor who specializes in liver diseases (hepatologist).

-Because there's often a lot of ground to cover during your appointment, it's a good idea to arrive well prepared.
+Because there's often a lot to cover during your appointment, it's a good idea to arrive well-prepared.
 Here's some information to help you get ready, and what to expect from your doctor.